decred/dcrdocs/docs/advanced/program-options.md

 set your credentials.
 This means `dcrd` will work 'out of the box' for most users.
 However, there are also a wide variety of flags that can be used to control its behavior.
-The following section provides a usage overview which enumerates the flags.An interesting point to note is that the long form of all of these options (except `-C`) can be specified in a configuration file that is automatically parsed when dcrd starts up.
+The following section provides a usage overview which enumerates the flags.
+An interesting point to note is that the long form of all of these options (except `-C`) can be specified in a configuration file that is automatically parsed when dcrd starts up.